Puslapio vaizdai

 Ant.
 Make me not offended

-In vour diftruft.
+In vour diftrust.

 Caf.
 I have faid.

 Ant.
-You fhall not and,
+You shall not find,

 We will here part.